IgorKhomenko/TIL/README.md

 # Overview

-A curated list of useful guides
+A curated list of useful links to read

 # Elixir